sestevao/gameplay/README.md

 # 🔥 Additional functionalities

-- Implemented validations to alert the user to pick Category, Day, Month, Hour, Minute and Description when creating an appointment.
-- Improved the 'SignOut' functionality by implementing a Modal with Buttons.
+- Improved the **SignOut** functionality by implementing a Modal with Buttons ✅
+- Toasts
+- Delete match
+- Empty list component ✅
+- Customize Animated **Loading**
+- Show game banner in server details
+- Validate Date and Time
+  - valid date
+  - valid time
+  - date and time in the future
+- Logout modal
+- Animations in Toasts

 # 📄 Licence